 Trading ratios are discount factors, generally applied to the total potential pollution reduction from a nonpoint source project to account for various factors.
 Trading ratios can help account for watershed processes, risk, and uncertainty.
 These factors often include uncertainty—both in terms of measurement error and project performance, attenuation of pollution from the nonpoint source to some downstream point of compliance (esp. for nutrients), ensuring environmental benefit, or ensuring equivalency across types of pollutants.
 This portion of the options memo draws heavily from U.S. EPA’s Permit Writer’s Toolkit (pp. 30-33) and includes excerpts from Willamette Partnership’s In It Together (Vol 2, pp. 35):

 Delivery or location ratios: Account for the change in pollutant quantity and form as it moves from a point upstream to a further point downstream.
 Delivery ratios can also account for movement of pollutants from the edge of a field into the stream.
 Delivery ratios are sometimes included in models (e.g. the Chesapeake Bay Watershed Model), and are reflected in credit calculations themselves (e.g. Nutrient Net as applied in the Chesapeake).
 Delivery ratios usually incentivize action closer to the point of discharge.
 This may not always be appropriate.
-For example, Idaho’s Lower Boise River program wanted to incentivize nutrient reductions near the mouth of the river where they were needed most, while delivery ratios in the Lower Boise gave more credit for reductions further away from buyers.
+For example, Idaho’s Lower Boise River program wanted to incentivize nutrient reductions near the mouth of the river where they were needed most, using delivery ratios in the Lower Boise that gave more credit for reductions further away from upstream buyers.

 Equivalency ratios: These ratios adjust for trading in different forms of the same pollutant.
 For example, a point source may discharge nutrients in a form that is biologically available—algae can use it quickly to bloom, but nonpoint sources may reduce less biologically available forms of nutrients.
 Equivalency ratios can also account for cross-pollutant trades.
 For example, reducing a pound of phosphorus on farms might equal ten pounds of nitrogen discharged from a wastewater facility.